Summer & Cinnamon

 Final Thoughts

 Pizza planning doesn't need to be stressful.
-The ⅜ rule — 3 slices per adult, 8 slices per pizza, always round up — handles 90% of situations correctly.
+A common catering rule is the ⅜ rule — 3 slices per adult, 8 slices per pizza, always round up — handles 90% of situations correctly.
 Adjust for kids, big eaters, time of day, and how much other food you're serving, and you're set.

 If you want the calculation done for you, the pizza calculator at the top of this page handles every variable automatically.
 Put in your numbers and order with confidence.